Natera, Inc. Investigated by Block & Leviton For Potential Securities Law Violations; Investors Who Have Lost Money Are Encouraged to Contact the Firm

-BOSTON, April 25, 2022 (GLOBE NEWSWIRE) -- Block & Leviton is investigating Natera, Inc. NTRA for potential securities law violations.
+BOSTON, MA / ACCESSWIRE / March 9, 2022 / Block & Leviton is investigating Natera, Inc. NTRA for potential securities law violations.
 Investors who have lost money in their Natera, Inc. investment should contact the firm to learn more about how they might recover those losses.
 For more details, visit https://www.blockleviton.com/cases/ntra.

 What is this all about?